pankandev/duckling-studio/README.md

 - Node.js
 - pnpm package manager
 - Docker and Docker Compose
+- Either:
+  - Ollama installed and running on your machine.
+  - LM Studio installed and running on your machine
-- Anthropic API key for Claude AI integration
+  - Anthropic API key
+  - OpenAI API key

 ## Getting Started